khilang/khi.rs/README.md

 **Example:** `<input type:checkbox checked>` has the label `input`.
 It has two attributes: `type` with value `checkbox` and `checked` with value `{}`.

-Directives can be inserted as arguments in a directive expression.
-They are interpreted as directive expressions that have zero arguments.
+Directives can be inserted as arguments into a directive expression.
+There they are interpreted as directive expressions that have zero arguments.

 **Example:** In `<cmd0>:arg1:arg2:<cmd3>:arg4:arg5`, `<cmd3>` is a directive expression with zero arguments. `<cmd0>` is a directive expression with 5 arguments.